yuvalmGS/gigaspaces-wiki-jekyll/xap97net/ispacefilterentry-interface.markdown

 }
 {code}

-When using the {{ISpaceFilterEntry}}, performance issues should be taken into consideration.
-This interface is designed to be used in a lazy evaluation fashion. {{GetObject}} and {{UpdateObject}} are evaluated only when called, and they reduce performance.
+When using the `ISpaceFilterEntry`, performance issues should be taken into consideration.
+This interface is designed to be used in a lazy evaluation fashion. `GetObject` and `UpdateObject` are evaluated only when called, and they reduce performance.
 Therefore they should only be used when necessary.

 {refer}For a full SpaceFilter implementation and usage demo, visit the **[Space Filter Demo]** section.{refer}